Everywhere, an Empty Bliss

 Everywhere, an Empty Bliss (stylized as “Everywhere, an empty bliss”) is the twelfth release by the Caretaker, an alias of English musician Leyland Kirby.
-Released on February 26, 2019, the record is compiled from archived tracks that were meant to be used on the Caretaker's albums.
+Released on 26 February 2019, the record is compiled from archived tracks that were meant to be used on the Caretaker's albums.
 Before finishing his album series Everywhere at the End of Time, Kirby released the album as "a surprise golden farewell".

 Consisting of outtakes from Everywhere at the End of Time, the album was promoted by a French art exhibition.
 Following the album's release, Kirby performed in 2019 and 2020 for promotion.
-He claimed the record would be free to download until June 2019, but as of 2024, it is currently still available for free.
+He claimed the record would be free to download until June 2019, but as of 2026, it is currently still available for free.
 Everywhere, an Empty Bliss met praise from music critics because of its content related to dementia.

 Background

-The Caretaker was an alias of English musician Leyland Kirby that manipulated big band songs.
+The Caretaker was an alias of English musician Leyland Kirby, who manipulated big band songs.
 Inspired by the film The Shining (1980), the pseudonym's first releases were heavily influenced by the movie's haunted ballroom scene.
 However, Kirby later moved on to explore memory loss through Theoretically Pure Anterograde Amnesia (2005).
 Shifting record labels, Persistent Repetition of Phrases (2008) changed from V/Vm Test to History Always Favours the Winners.
 The album featured a change in concept from previous records; rather than amnesia, it depicts Alzheimer's disease.
 Along with the Caretaker's first releases, the album was mentioned by Fact as a "modern classic" of Kirby's music.
 The Caretaker broke through the ambient scene with An Empty Bliss Beyond This World (2011).

 After five years without any releases, Kirby announced that he would be "giving the alias dementia" with an album series titled Everywhere at the End of Time (20162019).
-The series explored the disorder and attempted to replicate it through six stages, with Stage 1 consisting of ballroom music loops and Stage 6 consisting of white noise.
+The series explored the disorder and attempted to portray it through six stages, with Stage 1 consisting of ballroom music loops and Stage 6 consisting of heavily distorted music combined with white noise.
 It would later be misinterpreted by music publications, draw comparisons to the Brexit process, and inspire other musicians to create music influenced by experiences with patients.
 Alongside the final album of the series, Everywhere, an Empty Bliss was released, according to Kirby, as "a surprise golden farewell".
 He added that it is:

 "one last chance to raise a charged glass for those we lost along the way, for all the works, for those ghosts from our past, for our uncertain future and for the Caretaker."